Our early childhood development (ECD) interventions reached 2.3 million children in 2021

 Under the Reading for Children initiative, we have published 150 books in several countries, converting them into interactive apps in Tajikistan and the Kyrgyz Republic.

-In 2021, we reached over three million parents and caregivers.
+In 2022, we reached 1.3 million parents and caregivers.

 We partner with AKDN-owned and supported health institutions and facilities.
 We train health workers to provide holistic child development services, to develop new and adapt existing resources for health workers on holistic child development, and to create child and family friendly spaces in health facilities.
 We have created play corners in 95 health facilities, and trained and supported over 1,500 health workers across six countries.
+In 2022 we reached over two million children through supported health and nutrition services.

 AKDN / Christopher Wilton-Steer